Goals of the workshop

 - understanding the perspective of patients and clinicians in order to place research questions into a broader context.

-Early-career participants (predoctoral students, postdoctoral fellows, and early-career scientists) who are accepted to the workshop will be required to pay a registration fee of $1500.
-This covers workshop registration, shared hotel accommodations for the full week of the workshop, the majority of meals and breaks, the costs of workshop materials, and transportation to offsite clinic and lab visits.
+Early-career participants (predoctoral students, postdoctoral fellows, and early-career scientists) who are accepted to the workshop will be required to pay a registration fee of $1250.
+This covers workshop registration, shared hotel accommodations for the full week of the workshop, the majority of meals and breaks, and the costs of workshop activities and materials.
 Participants will be required to pay for their own travel to and from Boston, Massachusetts.

 The majority of workshop sessions and meals will take place at the workshop hotel located in Boston, Massachusetts.
-Off-site observational visits will take place at a variety of locations in the Dana-Farber Cancer Institute/Harvard Cancer Center complex in Boston.
-Additionally, the city of Boston offers many educational, sight-seeing, culinary, and cultural activities within a short distance of the hotel.
+The city of Boston offers many educational, sight-seeing, culinary, and cultural activities within a short distance of the hotel.

 All accepted participants are expected to make their own travel arrangements to the workshop, including arrangements for transportation from the train, bus, or airport to the hotel.